If you’ve ever wondered “Should I, can I, open a Roth IRA for my child?”

 But I’m really excited about this strategy and I think it’s something that everyone should do specifically if you are a business owner.

-Because as a business owner, you have an opportunity that other parents don’t necessarily have, and that opportunity is to employ your kids in your business and to open a Roth IRA for them that they can contribute to.
+As a business owner, you have an opportunity that other parents don’t necessarily have, and that opportunity is to employ your kids in your business and to open a Roth IRA for them that they can contribute to.

 Exploring the Unique Strategy of Employing Your Kids and Opening a Roth IRA